microsoft/vscode-docs/docs/editor/codebasics.md

 * Right-click on a file in the Explorer view and select **Select for Compare**.
 Then, right-click on a second file and select **Compare with Selected**.
 * To start a comparison between two empty editor windows, select **File: Compare New Untitled Text Files** from the Command Palette.

+> [!TIP]
-> **Tip:** You can start VS Code from the command line with the `--diff` option to compare two files.
+> You can start VS Code from the command line with the `--diff` option to compare two files.
 Learn more about the [VS Code command line interface](/docs/editor/command-line.md#core-cli-options).

 ## Next steps